microsoft/health-architectures/FHIR/FHIRProxy/readme.md

  + Is Integrated with Azure Active Directory for authentication and to provide Role based access control.</br>
  + Acts as a FHIR specific reverse proxy rewriting responses and brokering requests to FHIR Servers</br>
 ## Authentication and RBAC Authorization
 By default the proxy will configure and use Azure Active Directory (Azure AD) as an authentication provider.
-You will also need to assign users/groups into specific server access roles in order to access the FHIR Server via the proxy.
+You will also need to assign users/groups and/or service principals into specific server access roles in order to access the FHIR Server via the proxy.
 You can also offload this responsibility to [API Management](https://azure.microsoft.com/en-us/services/api-management/)

 ## Pre and Post Processing Support
 The proxy can be configured to execute any number of logic processing modules to support a variety of pre/post conditional actions on a per call basis.
 You can create custom processors by implementing the ```IProxyPreProcess``` or ```IProxyPostProcess``` interfaces in a thread safe class.